Stephen A. Schwarzman: Philanthropy

-In October 2018, Schwarzman donated $350 million to the Massachusetts Institute of Technology to create the Schwarzman College of Computing.

-In June 2019, the University of Oxford announced that Schwarzman had donated £150 million to establish the Schwarzman Centre for the Humanities, due to be completed for the university's 2024–25 academic year.
+In 2015, Peter Salovey, the president of Yale University, announced that Schwarzman contributed $150 million to fund a campus center in the university's "Commons" dining facility.
+He has sat on the board of trustees of New York-Presbyterian Hospital since 2016.
 Schwarzman announced in February 2020 that he had signed The Giving Pledge, committing to give the majority of his wealth to philanthropic causes.

-In October 2020, Schwarzman pledged to give $8 million to the USA Track and Field Foundation in the runup to the 2021 Tokyo and 2024 Paris Olympics.
+In 2018, Schwarzman donated $10 million to another library, the National Library of Israel.
+In 2020, Schwarzman pledged to give $8 million to the USA Track and Field Foundation in the run-up to the 2021 Tokyo and 2024 Paris Olympics.

-In December 2021, Schwarzman and his wife Christine gave $25 million to the Animal Medical Center of New York in New York City.
-The hospital was renamed The Stephen and Christine Schwarzman Animal Medical Center.

 Personal life

 Schwarzman married his first wife Ellen Philips in 1971, a trustee of Northwestern University and the Mount Sinai Medical Center.
 They had two children: film producer Teddy Schwarzman and writer and podcaster Zibby Owens.
-They divorced in 1990.
+The couple divorced in 1990.

-Schwarzman married his second wife Christine Hearst in 1995, an intellectual property lawyer who grew up on Long Island, New York.
+Schwarzman married Christine Hearst in 1995, an intellectual property lawyer who grew up on Long Island, New York.
 She has one child from a previous marriage.

 He lives in a duplex apartment at 740 Park Avenue previously owned by John D. Rockefeller Jr. Schwarzman purchased the apartment from Saul Steinberg.

-He spent millions of dollars on both his sixtieth and seventieth birthday parties.
+Schwarzman purchased the Miramar mansion in Newport, Rhode Island, for $27 million in 2021.
+He restored it and filled it with art, and has stated that he and his wife intend to open the estate to the public after their deaths.

 In 2011, The Wall Street Journal reported on the vast water consumption of wealthy Palm Beach residents during exceptional drought conditions.
 Schwarzman was listed as a top-five water user, having consumed 7,409,688 gallons between June 2010 and May 2011.
 The average Palm Beach resident consumes 108,000 gallons per year.

-Other

-In 1999, Schwarzman received the American Academy of Achievement's Golden Plate Award.

-Schwarzman has been an adjunct professor at the Yale School of Management and was chairman of the board of trustees of the John F. Kennedy Center for the Performing Arts from 2004 to 2010.

-In December 2018, Schwarzman was awarded the Order of the Aztec Eagle, Mexico's highest honor for foreigners, by President Enrique Peña Nieto in recognition of Schwarzman's work on behalf of the U.S. in support of the U.S.-Mexico-Canada Agreement.
+In 2025, Schwarzman had tankers of water delivered from standpipes in a drought-affected area of Hampshire, England, to his 2,500-acre estate Conholt Park in the neighboring county of Wiltshire, to help fill a lake on his land.
+The BBC reported that Southern Water had, in response, imposed a ban on tankers taking the water.

+According to Bloomberg Billionaires Index, he had a net worth of $32 billion as of October 2022.
+According to Forbes, Schwarzman has a net worth of $39 billion, as of April 2024.
+He spent millions of dollars on both his sixtieth and seventieth birthday parties.